nf2337/Mapping-Global-Foodscapes/tutorial2.md

 ![Image 6](/Mapping-Global-Foodscapes/assets/img/Tutorial-2/6-Tutorial-2.png)

 Go back to QGIS, then press **Layer > Add Delimited Text Layer**.
 Press the **[…]** to the right of File name, and navigate to your urban population dataset.
 Notice that QGIS has automatically recognized your Geometry Definition as Point coordinates, assigning the X field to Longitude, and the Y field to Latitude.
+Make sure the **Geometry CSR** is set to ESPG:4326 - WGS 84.

-This means that it will position your points in space according to the listed latitutude and logitude coordinates, creating a vector points file with all the information from your CSV file.
+QGIS will position your points in space according to the listed latitutude and logitude coordinates, creating a vector points file with all the information from your CSV file.
 Click add.

 ![Image 7](/Mapping-Global-Foodscapes/assets/img/Tutorial-2/7-Tutorial-2.png)